So much history around every corner

 Wandering around Rome you’ll never get bored with history.
 On every corner there is something new to discover, or old, depending on how you look at it.
-If you are in the heart of the historical center near the Pantheon go to Via Santo Stefano del Cacco turn around the corner to enter and there it is.
-The gigantic marble foot resting on a pedestal, which gave Via Piè di Marmo (in English: marble foot street) its name.
+If you want to see something unusual walk via the narrow streets near the Pantheon to Via Santo Stefano del Cacco.
+Turn around the corner to enter and there it is, on a pedestal.
+The gigantic marble sandaled left foot of a huge Isis, which gave Via Piè di Marmo (in English: marble foot street) its name.
 The foot was restored in 2011.
 Now largely ignored by most of the modern Romans, the picture could not have been more different in ancient times.

 The marble foot is only one of numerous Egyptian decorations found in or around the temple complex.
-The statue of a baboon or “(ma)cacco,” is presumed to be the name giver of the church where it stands today, Santo Stefano del Cacco and of all the small obelisks known to have come from this temple-complex, only two survived: one on Bernini’s elephant in Piazza della Minerva and the other in front of the Pantheon.
+Further evidence of the existence of the temple was the presence of a statue of Egyptian origin depicting a baboon called “il Cacco” (coming from macacco or macaque monkey), which was moved to the Capitol in 1562 and later on in 1838 to the Egyptian collection of the Vatican Museums.
+The statue of a baboon or “(ma)cacco,” is presumed to be the name giver of the church, Santo Stefano del Cacco, on Via di San Stefano del Cacco 26.
+Moreover of all the small obelisks known to have originated from this temple complex, only two survived: one on Bernini’s elephant in Piazza della Minerva and the other in front of the Pantheon.

 To get an impression of what the statue of Isis might have looked like go to the Capitoline museum and try to find Isis.
 The goddess wears a tunic with long sleeves and a mantle that covers the head and ends crossed between her breasts, forming the so-called “knot of Isis”.
 In her right hand she has the sistrum, a typical instrument of the religion.